-On Scenic Byway 12 in Utah, is located the small community of Boulder, 32 miles north of the town of Escalante, and 40 miles south of Torrey.
+On Utah Scenic Byway 12 is located the small community of Boulder, 32 miles north of the town of Escalante, and 40 miles south of Torrey.
 Boulder takes its name from nearby Boulder Mountain, a vast timbered plateau of the Dixie National Forest that rises to 11,316 feet.

 According to the town, it was the last in the nation to receive mail by mule train, changed only by the completion of a year-round road in 1939.